PASSID

 The bank, lender, or platform submits the received token with its institution key so the verification is attributed correctly.

-Step 3 PASSID returns verified claims
+Step 3 PASSID returns signed claims and audit context

 Step 4 Institution makes the decision